wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;It may exist without my ever knowing it.

 **M:**&ensp;What kind of existence would it be?
-Can beïng be divorced from knowing?
+Can being be divorced from knowing?
-All beïng, like all knowing, relates to you.
+All being, like all knowing, relates to you.
-A thing is because you know it to be, either in your experiënce or in your beïng.
+A thing is because you know it to be, either in your experience or in your being.
 Your body and your mind exist as long as you believe they do.
 Cease to think that they are yours and they will just dissolve.
 By all means, let your body and mind function but do not let them limit you.
-If you notice imperfections, just keep on noticing: your very giveïng attention to them will set your heart and mind and body right.
+If you notice imperfections, just keep on noticing: your very giving attention to them will set your heart and mind and body right.

-**Q:**&ensp;Can I cure myself of a serious illness by merely takeïng cognisance of it?
+**Q:**&ensp;Can I cure myself of a serious illness by merely takeing cognisance of it?

 **M:**&ensp;Take cognisance of the whole of it, not only of the outer symptoms.
 All illness begins in the mind.